-The others seem to be wondering why the guy on the far right has brought them out to see a milk bottle with twigs sticking out of it.
+The others seem to be wondering why the guy on the far right has brought them out to see a ginger bottle with twigs sticking out of it.

 Taken at the back of a community hall somewhere in the Glasgow area is all the photographer John Young can recall.